PowerFlow: Unlocking the Dual Nature of LLMs via Principled Distribution Matching: PowerFlow: Unsupervised Fine-Tuning via Distribution Matching

 Since $\log Z(q)$ is constant with respect to the policy parameters $\theta$, minimizing the reverse KL divergence is equivalent to minimizing the expectation term, which serves as a variational upper bound.

 Generative Flow Networks (GFlowNets)~\cite{bengio2021flow} provide a principled framework for this variational setting by learning a policy that acts as an amortized sampler for unnormalized densities. \citet{zimmermann2023a} formally established that the \textit{Trajectory Balance} (TB) objective~\cite{malkin2022trajectory} acts as a specialized variational surrogate for minimizing Eq.~\eqref{eq:kl_decomp}.
+Intuitively, the forward policy $P_F$ is the actual generation policy from which one samples at inference time to obtain trajectories from the target distribution, while the backward policy $P_B$ serves only as a training-time auxiliary that disambiguates parent states in the underlying DAG.

 \begin{proposition}[\citet{zimmermann2023a}] For a trajectory $\tau=(s_0, s_1, \dots, s_T)$, define the Trajectory Balance objective as:

 If the learned partition function $Z_\phi$ is optimized to its equilibrium, the expected gradient of $\mathcal{L}_{\text{TB}}$ with respect to the forward policy parameters $\theta$ satisfies: